Aircoookie/WLED-Docs/docs/usermods/pinmanager.md

 * on esp32 its a bit more complicated even, because the fastest SPI modes are only possible on certains pins.
 But still if people don't want SPI, the pins can be used for something different.

 ## Serial pin overview
-After booting WLED MM an overview of allocated pns and possible conflicts is send to Serial output:
+After booting WLED MM an overview of allocated pins and possible conflicts is send to Serial output:

 <img width="454" alt="image" src="https://user-images.githubusercontent.com/91013628/212862122-06dca5b1-0c37-4e5b-a43d-4a0b372d1698.png">